Meet the People that Keep The Borderplex Alliance Working for You

-Robert Palacios is the VP of Communications at The Borderplex Alliance.
+Robert Palacios is the Vice President of Communications at The Borderplex Alliance.
 He is a graduate of Coronado High School in El Paso and of Oberlin College.
 After graduating from Oberlin, Robert was selected as Venture For America Fellow, a selective, two-year program that connects college graduates to positions at startup companies in emerging cities nationwide.
 During his VFA Fellowship, Robert was on the Business Development team at Beam Dental, a Columbus, OH-based healthcare technology startup.
-His additional experience includes an internship with the management consulting firm Monitor Deloitte and a fellowship with the policy and communications firm The Raben Group.
+His additional experience includes an internship with the management consulting firm Monitor Deloitte.

 Tony Ramirez is the Vice President of Economic Development for The Borderplex Alliance where he focuses on business recruitment, retention and expansion efforts, economic development and strategic partnerships.
 A native El Pasoan, Ramirez has more than a decade experience working in various leadership roles in corporate sales for a global Fortune 200 logistics and supply chain company in Dallas/Fort Worth and El Paso, CH Robinson.

 While at Robinson, Mr. Ramirez successfully assisted multiple organizations in various industries with supply chain mapping and process design in regard to distribution, technology optimization, and the end-user experience.
 He has also driven solutions for clients manufacturing in Mexico conducting global cross-border trade.